Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The estrogen-alone study of women without a uterus

 Women with a uterus were given progestin in combination with estrogen, which is known to prevent endometrial cancer.
-All women were randomly assigned to either the hormone medication being studied or to placebo (inactive substance).
+All women were randomly assigned to either the hormone medicine being studied or to placebo (inactive substance).
 Compared with placebo, the estrogen plus progestin treatment resulted in:

 Small increase in risk of stroke